AtlasOfLivingAustralia/bie-index/doc/nameology/processing-basics.md

 Minor sources of names often duplicate taxa that have already been processed.
 Identification involves mapping taxa onto pre-existing identifiers, or building new identifiers for the incoming taxa.

+Where necessary, the supplied identifier is left in place  and a parallel `identifier` column is used to carry the final identifier.
+This process is useful

 ### Annotation

 Annotation involves adding an any extra information, such as literature references, to a taxon description.